loic-ponger/CentHORD/README.md

 ```

-Note: if monomers are searched with `get_monomers.py`, title line can be reformated with:
+Note: if monomers are searched with `get_monomers.py`, the title lines can be reformated with:

 ```
 awk '$1 ~ ">" {print $1, $1} $1 !~ ">" {print $0}' test.fst.monomer_seq_1.fst |\